advanced-ads/advanced-ads-genesis/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Genesis Ads allows you to display any kind of ads without coding in your Genesis theme.
+Ads for Genesis allows you to display any kind of ads without coding in your Genesis theme.

 == Description ==

 Genesis Ads enables you to easily display any kind of ads – including Google AdSense and Amazon – in various positions in your Genesis based theme.

-In order to use Genesis Ads, you also need
+In order to use Ads for Genesis, you also need

 * a theme based on the Genesis Framework built by StudioPress,
 * the free ad management plugin [Advanced Ads](https://wordpress.org/plugins/advanced-ads/).